-The business case for RNG cannot be based solely on the market price of fossil natural gas.
-Anaerobic digestion projects generate a variety of revenue streams and cost-savings, including tip fees, enhanced waste management and revenue from production and sale of digester co-products such as biofertilizer.
+The business case for RNG cannot be based solely on its price relative to fossil natural gas.
+Anaerobic digestion projects generate a variety of revenue streams, including cost savings and tip fees for improvements to waste management and revenue from the production and sale of digester co-products such as biofertilizer.

-RNG is a locally produced, renewable fuel that has added value for the environment and host communities.
-Unlike many other renewable energy supplies, RNG is easily stored and can be made available on-demand.
-Finally, RNG projects reduce greenhouse gas emissions by avoiding fugitive methane emissions and offsetting conventional energy sources used for heat, thermal processing, power and especially transportation when replacing gasoline or diesel fuel.
-Quantifying and capturing these values to support RNG production is a role for policy.
+Further, RNG is a locally produced, renewable fuel that has added value for the environment and host communities.
+Unlike many renewable energy supplies, RNG is easily stored and can be made available on demand.
+Also, RNG projects reduce greenhouse gas emissions when used to offset natural gas use for heating and cooking.
+The carbon benefits further increase when RNG is produced from methane currently lost to the atmosphere.
+These benefits would be enhanced if RNG were used as transportation fuel to offset GHG emissions resulting from gasoline or diesel combustion.
+Capturing these values to support RNG production is a role for policy.